shilohc/rss2018-team4/assets/posts/lab8.md

 ##### Fraction of Collisions by Angle

 <center><img src="assets/images/LabeledCollisionAverages.png" width="300" ></center>
 <center>*Figure 6: The fraction of labeled images resulting in a collision for each action in the labeled dataset.
 Probabilities of collision are lower for angles near zero because in much of the dataset, the robot is parallel to a straight hallway.
-Probabilities of collision for positive angles are higher than for negative angles, indicating a bias in the dataset towards left turns.*</center>
+Probabilities of collision for positive angles are higher than for negative angles, indicating a bias in the dataset towards right turns.*</center>

 #### Driving Using NN Output - [Insert Author]